WE WERE TOLD THEY ONLY GLOW AT NIGHT..

 Any other (non-emergency) items for a closed session MUST be on the agenda.
 Period.
 It’s a basic part of the Brown Act.

 WHAT WAS RIVERSIDE’S POLICE OFFICER ASSOCIATION/UNION (RPOA) PRESIDENT BRIAN SMITH AND VICE PRESIDENT AURELIO MELENDREZ TRYING TO SAY?
 WERE THEY THE PERPETRATORS BEHIND THE EXPENSIVE TAXPAYER PAID COMPLAINT AGAINST ONE COUNCILMAN?
 WAS THIS AN ATTEMPT TO MUSCLE A MOVE WITH THE HELP OF TAXPAYER MONEY AGAINST ONE COUNCILMAN?
-THEREFORE WHAT WAS THE MO?
+THEREFORE WHAT WAS THE M.O.
+(THAT’S COP TALK FOR MODIS OPERANDI)?

 IS DOING THE WORK OF THE CITIZENS OF RIVERSIDE AGAINST CITY POLICY?